danayers95/MYSQL-Employee-Tracker/README.md

 ## Description:
 This quick and easy application makes it easy for non-developers to view and interact with information stored in databases.
 Using node, inquirer, and MySQL, a user can easily view and alter employee information in the database.

+Screenshots demonstrating the applications functionality can be found in the assets folder.

 ## Installation: